 Arguably the above data might be enough to make decisions.
 Knowing that the target audience has a cat let alone it’s name doesn’t help make a decision – it helps with empathy but isn’t useful.
 User research will give you this information.
 Packaging it as a persona may reduce it’s impact.
 Techniques like mental modelling are far more effective as a tool to describe behaviour but that’s another blog post.

 You’ve gotta have faith

 I made the facetious comment on twitter that personas share a lot in common with astrology.

-Astrology like personas has a scientific basis, the month of your birth has an impact on who you are.
+Astrology like personas lacks a scientific basis, the month of your birth has an impact on who you are.
 Astrology looks to get a deeper understanding of people, what makes them tick, what makes them behave in a certain way, a way of predicting what will happen in the future.
 Sound familiar?
 Astrology like personas relies on a sense of empathy to succeed.

 The very problem that personas are trying to solve – a lack of empathy with a user group – relies itself on empathy to succeed.
 Personas it seems, by design have a fundamental flaw.

 But then hey, I’m an Aries, I would say that.

 It’d be great to hear other people’s experiences either below or on Twitter, @mrjoe